 - Internal / External Pressure

 A pipe used for carrying fluid would be under pressure load internally and externally.
-A pipe transporting high pressure fluid, is under net internal pressure while pipe with vacuum conditions may be under net external pressure.
+A pipe transporting high-pressure fluid is under net internal pressure while pipe with vacuum conditions may be under net external pressure.

 - Occasional Loads

-Pipe supports also carry the loads that occur occasionally like wind loads, seismic load, water hammer loads, steam hammer loads etc.
+Pipe supports also carry the loads that occur occasionally like wind loads, seismic load, water hammer loads, steam hammer loads, etc.

 - Secondary Loads

-The causes of secondary loads are displacement of some kind.
+The causes of secondary loads are the displacement of some kind.
 For example, the pipe connected to a vessel may be under load if the storage tank nozzle to which it is connected moves down due to tank settlement.

 Determining support locations

 It is suggested to select first the simpler or basic rigid pipe support type and add complexity as conditions warrant.
-It is better use more simpler and economical types that satisfy the design requirements than more complex ones.
+It is better to use more simpler and economical types that satisfy the design requirements than more complex ones.